|Number of countries

-We are pleased to see that the Mac app features a kill switch.
+We are pleased to see that the Mac app features a kill-switch function.
 As with the Windows client, this uses system firewall rules, and so remains effective even if the Surfshark client suffers a crash.
 As with all the rest of Surfshark's apps, the Mac client offers its "CleanWeb" feature.
-It also features "WiFi connect."
+It also features "Wi-Fi connect".

 The Android app

-Surfshark's Android VPN app for Android also uses IKEv2 by default, but also supports OpenVPN (UDP and TCP).
+Surfshark's Android VPN app for Android uses IKEv2 by default, but also supports OpenVPN (UDP and TCP).
 And it does what it says on the tin.
-A kill switch (which is not enabled by default), Whitelisting, CleanWeb, and Shaodowsocks ate all present and correct.
+A kill-switch (which is not enabled by default), Whitelisting, CleanWeb, and Shadowsocks are all present and correct.
 And the app also now provides WireGuard encryption, which is cool!

-Custom apps are available for Windows, macOS, Android, Android TV / Amazon Fire TV, and iOS.
-Interestingly the iOS VPN app features a kill switch and now supports both IKEv2 and OpenVPN.
+Custom apps are available for Windows, macOS, Android, Android TV / Amazon Fire TV, iOS, and Linux.
+Interestingly, the iOS VPN app features a kill-switch and now supports IKEv2, OpenVPN, and WireGuard.
 All apps (including the browser add-ons) now use the same smart-looking user interface we can see above.

-A command-line app for Linux is now also available.
 Good manual setup guides are also provided for all platforms, including macOS and Linux (Ubuntu, using NetworkManager).
-In addition to this, setup guides are available for DD-WRT, Tomato, and a number of popular router makes that have OpenVPN clients built-in (AsusWRT, Netgear, TP-Link and Linksys).
+In addition to this, setup guides are available for DD-WRT, Tomato, and a number of popular routers that have OpenVPN clients built-in (AsusWRT, Netgear, TP-Link, and Linksys).

 In addition to platform support, Surfshark offers browser add-ons for Chrome and Firefox that have been independently audited for vulnerabilities by security firm Cure53.
 These create secure HTTPS proxy connections in the browser to Surfshark's servers.